allwayswithyou-org/CPM_V3.0.1/README.md

-# Care Plan Manager — V3.0.1 UI Preview
+# Care Plan Manager — V3.0.1 UI Preview.

 A clickable, front-end-only design prototype for **user testing**, ahead of the V3.0.0 production launch.
 Sample data only — not connected to any backend or real client data.